 - Streamlined Updates and Testing

-As with Magento Commerce On-Premise, you can schedule a demo of Magento Cloud to see for yourself why so many companies rely on this platform for their eCommerce success.
+As with Magento Commerce On-Premise, you can schedule a demo of Magento Cloud to see for yourself why so many companies rely on this platform for their eCommerce success before spending a dime.

 Choosing Between Magento Commerce and Open Source

-On the other hand, if you are a larger organization and your budget allows, Magento Commerce is worth taking a serious look at.
+On the other hand, if you are a larger organization and your budget allows, the price of Magento Commerce is probably going to be worth it.

 If you decide to choose Magento Open Source over Commerce, you’ll miss out on the following great features: